Bedruthan Steps to Porthcothan circular walk

 Nick Darke was a playwright and actor born in Porthcothan.
 He was known for his work reflecting Cornish culture and spent much of his childhood on the beach in Porthcothan fishing and beach-combing.
 He died of cancer in 2005 at the age of 56, and his funeral was held on the beach.

-22. Turn left and carefully follow the road until, just after the bridge, you reach a small path departing to the right.
+22. Turn left and carefully follow the road until, just after the bridge, you reach a small path departing to the right, marked with a Public Footpath sign.

 There is a beach at all states of the tide at Porthcothan, though the beach massively increases in size at low tide, and consequently the tide comes in very fast.
 At the top of the beach, in the sand dunes, is a store.
 There are also public toilets in the car park, on the opposite side of the road.